Five-hundred-meter Aperture Spherical Telescope: Overview

 Its working frequency ranges from 70 MHz to 3.0 GHz, with the upper limit set by the precision with which the primary can approximate a parabola.
 It could be improved slightly, but the size of the triangular segments limits the shortest wavelength which can be received.
 The original plan was to cover the frequency range with 9 receivers.
 During the construction phase, a commissioning ultra-wide band receiver covering 260 MHz to 1620 MHz was proposed and built, which produced the first pulsar discovery from FAST.
 At the moment, only the FAST L-band Receiver-array of 19 beams (FLAN) is installed and is operational between 1.05 GHz and 1.45 GHz.

 The Next Generation Archive System (NGAS), developed by the International Centre for Radio Astronomy Research (ICRAR) in Perth, Australia and the European Southern Observatory will store and maintain the large amount of data that it collects.

-A five-kilometre zone near the telescope forbids tourists from using mobile phones and other radio-emitting devices.
+A five-kilometer zone near the telescope forbids tourists from using mobile phones and other radio-emitting devices.

+An expansion has been planned to build an additional 24 radio dishes with 40 meters diameter, and forming a radio-telescope array within the surrounding area of 10KM diameter.
+The project should expect a boost of telescope resolution by 30 times.